Roderick Miller (footballer)

-Roderick Alonso Miller Molina (born 3 April 1992) is a Panamanian professional footballer who played as a center-back for Iraqi Premier League club Al-Minaa and the Panama national team.
+Roderick Alonso Miller Molina (born 3 April 1992) is a Panamanian professional footballer who plays as a centre-back for Azerbaijan Premier League club Turan Tovuz and the Panama national team.

 Club career

 In 2014, Miller had a spell in Mexican football with Mérida.

 On 21 January 2019, FC Okzhetpes announced the signing of Miller on a one-year contract.
 Miller left Okzhetpes by mutual consent on 25 July 2019.

 In September 2021, Miller made a surprise move to Iraq for Al-Quwa Al-Jawiya.

+On 22 March 2023, Turan Tovuz announced the signing of Miller to a three-month contract, with the option of an additional year.